 Four men standing on a street corner does not constitute probable cause to question them about illegal activity.
 Two young girls driving in a car with loud music does not give police sufficient reason to pull them over.
 Yet this sort of racial profiling, commonly known in the African-American community as “Walking While Black” or “Driving While Black,” occurs every day.

 Nor do you need to be African-American to be the victim of racial or ethnic profiling.
-The Law Offices of Figeroux & Associates has represented clients in all communities, and a wide cross-section of clients whose constitutional rights were blatantly violated.
+The Law Office of Figeroux & Associates has represented clients in all communities, and a wide cross-section of clients whose constitutional rights were blatantly violated.

 Were You Stopped and Searched Because of Your Race or Ethnicity?